Metro

 Metro used as shelter during the war

 70-80 meters underground.
-During the Second World War the city's metro stations were used as air-raid shelters and many of the larger stations were used for important political and tactical meetings.
+During the Second World War the city’s metro stations were used as air-raid shelters, and many of the larger stations were used for important political and tactical meetings.

-Don't miss the opportunity to visit Moscow metro.
-But it's very important to avoid the rush hour (8-10am, 5-8 pm).
-Your Moscow tour guide will show you the most impressive metro stations.
-But you can also explore metro on your own.
+Don't miss the opportunity to visit the Moscow metro.
+But it’s very important to avoid the rush hour (8-10am, 5-8 pm).
+Your Moscow tour guide will show you the most impressive stations.
+But you can also explore on your own.
 The must-see stations include Ploshadj Revolutsii, Mayakovskaya, Novokuznetskaya, Komsomolskaya, Novoslobodskaya.